 While the yacht is underway you will experience how a boat sails on all the points of sail including taking the helm under the watchful eye of your instructor.
 Learn why it’s important to maintain an efficient look out at sea and the importance weather plays while sailing.

 During your weekend you will learn about staying safe on-board a yacht, the potential hazards and how to deal with them, the use of life saving equipment like lifejackets and what actions should be taken to recover a man overboard.
-Further details can be found in our sailing manual.
+Further details can be found in our Equinox Sailing Manual.

 At the end of your weekend you will obtain a RYA Start Yachting certificate which will allow you to obtain the RYA Competent Crew Certificate by completing a further three days aboard or a further two weekends.